ajunravi123/Course-Backend/readme.md

 ```

 Usage
-Modify the routes/route.py file to define your API endpoints and logic.
+- Modify the routes/route.py file to define your API endpoints and logic.
-Define Pydantic models in separate files or inline to validate request/response data.
+- Define Pydantic models in separate files or inline to validate request/response data.
-Update the requirements.txt file if you add or remove dependencies.
+- Update the requirements.txt file if you add or remove dependencies.
-Use pytest to validate the test cases.
-Which is in test_main.py file
+- Use pytest to validate the test cases.
+Which is in test_main.py file.